mystickev/mystickev.github.io/_posts/2023-02-08-Volatility2_Profile_Identification_and_Creation.md

 ## PROFILES

 A profile in volatility is essentially a zip file that contains information on the kernel’s data structures and debugs symbols.
 Volatility uses this information to locate critical data in the memory and parse it once when found.
-This is unlike volatility 3 which uses symbol tables that we discussed (earlier)[blog-link], which are generated based on the memory image itself.
+This is unlike volatility 3 which uses symbol tables that we discussed [earlier](https://mystickev.github.io/volatility3-under-the-hood), that are generated based on the memory image itself.

 ### WINDOWS PROFILES.